 They are here!
 The Nvidia RTX 3080 10GB has landed and surprisingly they are pretty good.
 Whilst the Nvidia benchmarks were indeed fluffed up to show the best possible results, real benchmarks are not too far off showing fantastic gains when compared to previous generation cards, they are not overheating and it appears to a be a "good and worthy launch" that suddenly makes all the previous "here have an 12% gain" launches a thing of the past.
 RTX finally looks like its actually worth while and ultimately is what RTX should have been with 20 series and DLSS 2.0 is genuinely showing some really good results but importantly with all the RTX, DLSS and fluff switched off raw performance is significantly improved over previous generation.
 Swiftly speaking a Nvidia GeForce RTX 3080 10GB is around 40-50% faster than a slightly cheaper Nvidia GeForce RTX 2080 SUPER 8GB and 30-40% faster than a much more expensive Nvidia GeForce RTX 2080 Ti 11GB!
 Given this we can comfortably conclude right now Nvidia RTX 3000 series cards are the ones to get/wait for.

 Now, before you go rushing out to snag one in our Nvidia GeForce RTX 30 Series systems or another system with a upgraded GPU you need be aware that stock is incredibly sparse.
 We predicted that stock will be incredibly short and as it transpires Nvidia actually sold out of Reference Founder edition cards within a minute (we were watching!) and the small few dozen scattered around the internet in retail around 30 seconds later after which everyone's website crashed.
 The hype on these cards is very much real and with the actual benchmarks proving to be decent this is the fastest sell out we have ever seen in the 11 years we have traded and think we would have to go back to 2005 when the 7800 GT hit the shelves to be able to get a remotely close comparison.
 Getting hold of them is difficult and and prices are inflated.
 As for us and stock, we have "some" and by some we mean less than a handful but believe was a noticeable amount of stock that was actually allocated!
 They are all gone and we are patiently awaiting round two of supply due to us "next week" with no confirmed numbers, pricing or solid dates.
 We are hoping any orders made now will be ready to ship within their estimated build and test times as we can build and test a system prior to them arriving and then simply pop them in once the arrive and do the final tests then however because of this we make absolutely no guarantee (not that we formally do anyway) any system with a 30 series card will be ready to ship within that estimated build and test time and on your doorstep the next day.
 Our advise is simply to make your order as soon as possible to get in the queue and then keep an eye on your emails - these GPU's are all supplied on a first come first served basis.
+To make things fair, priority and SRJ build services will not jump the queue for 30 series allocation.

 Next day systems will get the 3000 series treatment when stock is readily available given the supply issues this will probably be November at the earliest.
 Watercooled systems will see 3000 series cards when the water blocks are released which is set to be "early October".